 Would you be interested in this story?
 I’m happy to demonstrate how it works and provide more information to make your writing process as smooth as possible.

 - The subject indicates that this story is exclusive to this particular journalist.
 In other words, no other journalist has gotten this pitch.
-This raises the journalist’s interest so that he or she can’t ignore opening the email.
+This piques the journalist’s interest so that he or she can’t ignore the email.
 Proposing exclusive stories to journalists is a startup PR trick that all founders should master.

 - In the first paragraph, I compliment the journalist and comment on a story of his that I liked and why.
 This is what we call reaching out to the person of the journalist.
 That should be the function of the first paragraph of your email pitch.